Haemorrhage Shock And Blood Transfusion Short Question and Answer

 Septic Shock:

-• Septic shock is caused due to release of endotoxin in blood mostly by Gram-negative organisms.
+• Septic shock is caused by to release of endotoxin in blood, mostly by Gram-negative organisms.

 • Occurs in cases of severe septicaemia, peritonitis or meningitis.